3. Our response

 This involves the whānau and others working together to develop a plan to address the shared concerns and how the plan will be put in place and supported by Oranga Tamariki and others.
 Many FGCs will have plans that don’t require the oversight of the Family Court.
 In other cases the Family Court may also be involved.

-Where FGCs are unable to agree to the concerns or a plan, social workers are required to consider how best to respond, this may include an application to the Court for:
+Where FGCs are unable to agree to the concerns or a plan, social workers are required to consider how best to respond.
+This may include an application to the Court for a non-custodial order or a custodial agreement or order.

-These are orders which mean that Oranga Tamariki has a role in overseeing the care of the child and monitoring their wellbeing.
-Or orders might be put in place to prevent harm, such as preventing unsafe adults having contact with a child.
+A non-custodial order, such as a support order or restraining order, means that Oranga Tamariki has a role in overseeing the care of the child and monitoring their wellbeing.
+Orders may also be put in place to prevent harm, such as preventing unsafe adults having contact with a child.

 A custodial agreement or order

-When Oranga Tamariki is granted legal custody of a child
+When we're granted legal custody of a child

-- We are made aware of concerns about the safety of a child, and
+- we are made aware of concerns about the safety of a child

-- Social workers complete an assessment and form a belief that a child needs care or protection, and
+- social workers complete an assessment and form a belief that a child needs care or protection

-- The parents and/or the Family Court agree the child should be in the custody of Oranga Tamariki.
+- the parents and/or the Family Court agree the child should be in our custody.

 Wherever it is safe and possible to do so, the child’s whānau and other people supporting the whānau will be involved in this decision.